 (ii) If applying for an energy audit grant, the number of energy audits and assessments the applicant has completed and the number of years the applicant has been performing those services;

-(iii) For all applicants, the amount of experience in administering energy audit, renewable energy development assistance, or similar activities using State or Federal support.
+(iii) For all applicants, the amount of experience in administering energy audit, renewable energy development assistance, or similar activities using state or federal support.

 (7) Applicant’s resources, including personnel, finances, and technology, to complete what is proposed.
 If an application is for projects located in multiple states, resources must be sufficient to complete all projects;